gregnz/stocks/NTNX.md

 Virtualisation splits your physical server into abstract servers.
 Normally, your operating system interacts with the hardware (memory, cpu, harddrive etc) of your server.
 However, install some special software called a _Hypervisor_, and the OS talks to the hypervisor, and the hypervisor then talks to the actual hardware.

 What does that do?
-It lets you install multiple pretend-computers (virtual machines) on your single server.
-The hypervisor is in charge of divvying up the server resources (memory, compute, storage etc) to each virtual machines.
+It lets you install multiple abstract servers (virtual machines) on your single server.
+The hypervisor is in charge of divvying up the server resources (memory, compute, storage etc) to each virtual machine.
 Each virtual machine has no idea it's running on a single server, its all hidden by the hypervisor.

-So you could pretend you had two servers (for example, a windows server and a linux server) all the while running them on one physical server in your datacenter.
-Or 3 servers.
+So you could pretend you had 2 servers (for example, a windows server and a linux server) all the while running them on one physical server in your datacenter.
+Or 3.
 Or as many servers as you had capacity for on your physical hardware.

 It's very cool, and virtual machines are the basis for every^1 data-center architecture.